 Client means a Person who has or Persons who have appointed a Subscriber as their Representative pursuant to a Client Authorisation.

-Client Authorisation has the meaning given to it in the ECNL.
+Client Authorisation, as amended from time to time, has the meaning given to it in the ECNL.

 Communication includes any instruction, request, approval, certification, acceptance, confirmation, information, or Document.